Oceanside Wrongful Death Lawyer

 Survival actions seek damages the victim suffered in the time between the accident and their death.
 Wrongful death claims seek damages for surviving family members.

-What Damages Can I Get After the Wrongful Death of a Family Member in Oceanside, California?
+What Damages Can I Get After the Wrongful Death of a Family Member in San Diego, California?

 California law limits the types of damages that can be awarded to family members in a wrongful death action.